vamshi694/AI_Product_Manager/README.md

 ## Your virtual employee available at a moment's notice to brainstorm
     1) New feature request
     2) New product development plan
-    3) Root cause  analysis for an issue in the current product

 ## 1. [Full Video Demonstration](https://youtu.be/MwJhsB6eqWU?si=FTg8lnxoeMGXhxAf)
 ### PS: You would need gmail api keys to make this work end to end.